guzey/guzey.github.io1/_posts/2016-02-13-thought-patterns-marginal.md

 3. Easy interval -- 1 day
 4. Interval modifier -- anything less than 100% (otherwise 1 day limit would be ignored)
 5. Maximum interval -- 1 day

+### Mar 2017 update: my favorite thought-pattern yet

+Front card:

+>saying no

+Back card:

+>If I want to say no, I will stop and make sure this is not just status quo bias (coz it probably is)

+Status quo bias sucks.
+Does this one solve it?
+Beautifully so.
+Although several months had passed before it finally kicked in, the number of times I noticed saying "no" out of status quo bias, then having this thought come up and make me retroactively reverse the initial "no" is in the tens already.

 ## Further Reading